 Unseen: Constellations premiered in March 2016 at Objectifs Gallery.

-Currently, Unseen has evolved into a independent platform for differently-abled professional and emerging artists to share and exchange artistic skills and inclusive practices.
+Currently, Unseen has evolved into a independent platform, Unseen Art Initiatives for disabled professional and emerging artists to share and exchange artistic skills and inclusive practices.